meeb/django-distill/README.md

 checked that it has been published correctly by requesting it via the `PUBLIC_URL`.

-`distill-publish` supports the following optional argument:
+`distill-publish` supports the following optional arguments:

 `--collectstatic`: Automatically run `collectstatic` on your site before rendering, this is just a shortcut to save you typing an extra command.

+`--quiet`: Disable all output other than asking confirmation questions.

+`--force`: Assume 'yes' to all confirmation questions.

+**Note** that this means if you use `--force` and `--quiet` that the output directory will have all files not part of the site export deleted without any confirmation.

 # The `distill-test-publish` command